twplatformlabs/circleci-base-image/README.md

 - standard shell (bash, zsh)
 - multi-language support (locales)
 - common dependencies for installing packages (curl, wget, unzip, common os build dependencies)
+- Dependencies for common interaction with observability toling (buildevents)

 >**Note:** This image was previously published to Dockerhub as twdps/circleci-base-image.
 For 2026, semantic release version will continue to be mirrored to Dockerhub.
 Starting in 2027, the PSK Circleci convenience images will only by published to ghcr.io.